Reverse Mortgage Myths: Dispelled!

 While some people believe that a reverse mortgage is a ‘last mortgage’, there are different reasons why people get these loans.

-This is simply not true.
+This is simply not true, it’s yet another one of the Reverse Mortgage myths we hear constantly.
 The first thing you need to know is that you still own your home with a reverse mortgage.
 The second thing is that reverse mortgage lenders don’t put any time limit on how long you can stay in your home.

 Myth 7: Reverse Mortgages are only for people who have no other options.

 Many people think that they can only apply for a Reverse Mortgage if they have run out of other financial options.
 However, most people who apply for Reverse Mortgages and are approved actually have an abundance of other financial options, but choose a Reverse Mortgage because it offers a great deal of flexibility.
 It also provides for tax-free cash without creating a monthly payment.